Withernsea

-Withernsea /ˈwɪðərnsi/ is a seaside resort and civil parish in Holderness, East Riding of Yorkshire, England.
+Withernsea /ˈwɪðərnsi/ is a seaside resort town and civil parish in Holderness, East Riding of Yorkshire, England.
 Its white inland lighthouse, rising around 127 ft above Hull Road, now houses a museum to 1950s actress Kay Kendall, who was born in the town.

 The Prime Meridian crosses the coast north-west of Withernsea.

 At the 2011 UK census, Withernsea had a population of 6,159, an increase on the 2001 UK census figure of 5,980.

 Withernsea education system consists of both Withernsea High School, and Withernsea Primary School.

 History

+The name Withernsea probably derives from the Old English wiðþornsǣ meaning 'the lake near the thorn tree'.

 Like many seaside resorts, Withernsea has a wide promenade which reaches north and south from Pier Towers, the historic entrance to the pier, built in 1877 at a cost of £12,000.
-The pier was originally 399 yd long, but was gradually reduced in length through several impacts by local ships, starting with the Saffron in 1880 before the collision by an unnamed ship in 1888, again by a Grimsby fishing boat and again by the Henry Parr in 1893, leaving the once grand pier with a mere 50 ft of damaged wood and steel, which was removed in 1903.
+The pier itself was originally 399 yd long, costing £14,000 in 1878, but was gradually reduced in length through several impacts by local ships, starting with the Saffron in 1880 before the collision by an unnamed ship in 1888, again by a Grimsby fishing boat and again by the Henry Parr in 1893, leaving the pier with a mere 50 ft of damaged wood and steel, which was removed in 1903.
 The Pier Towers have been refurbished.

 During the mid-19th century the Hull and Holderness Railway was constructed, connecting the nearby city of Hull with Withernsea (via Keyingham and Patrington) and making possible cheap and convenient holidays for Victorian workers and their families, as well as boosting Withernsea's economy.
 It closed in 1964 and all that remains of it is an overgrown footpath where the track used to be.

 Withernsea, like many British resorts, has suffered from a decline in the number of visiting holidaymakers.